 Meet the challenges of this rapidly-evolving industry and be at the forefront of technological change.
 Get the practical knowledge and experience you need with an array of practical projects embedded in the program, plus an 8-week internship for invaluable real-world experience.

-The Applications Developer diploma covers all major areas of development including Web Graphics, Database, Backend/Server-side, Full Stack, Enterprise, Desktop, and Mobile!
-Your learning is in smaller class sizes, which allows for more help from instructors.
-Plus, practical projects and portfolio hosting embedded in the learning will help you achieve the skills that will better prepare you for a career in the field.
-Graduates will also be eligible to write a combination of certification exams leading to multiple designations.
+With this 58-week diploma program, you can cover all major areas of development including Web Graphics, Database, Backend/Server-side, Full Stack, Enterprise, Desktop, and Mobile.
+Learn in smaller class sizes, so you can get personalized help from our highly-adept instructors.
+Plus, with practical projects and portfolio hosting, you can achieve the skills that will better prepare you for success in this challenging field.
+Upon graduation, you will also be eligible to write a combination of certification exams leading to multiple designations.

 As an Application Developer graduate, you will qualify for positions such as: Web Programmer, Application Programmer, Internet Site Designer, iPhone Programmer, and Android Programmer/Developer.